HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ansible -i inventory.yml -m ping srv100
 ```

+It's possible you get an SSH fingerprint error, which is normal if it's the first time you connect to srv100 through SSH.
+To resolve this issue, you can manually connect to srv100 through SSH, collect the server's fingerprint or enable an Ansible setting to disable host key checking (don't do this on production systems!).

 If this works, you can have Ansible lookup all kinds of information about the managed node with the `setup` module:

 ```console